Schedule

 Richael leads a session on jailbreaking and particular solutions involving PL+AI.

-- R2-Guard: Robust Reasoning Enabled LLM Guardrail via Knowledge-Enhanced Logical Reasoning (paper).
+- Reading of the day: R2-Guard: Robust Reasoning Enabled LLM Guardrail via Knowledge-Enhanced Logical Reasoning (paper).

 Thursday, October 16 (Assignment 1 Due)